 One of the biggest tests for motor oil is the thickness at varying temperatures.
 The higher the viscosity, the higher the density.
 Modern oils are manufactured to work properly in fairly extreme temperatures, but you should pay attention to the pour point outlined by the manufacturer.
 That will tell you which cold and high temperatures you can pour the oil out of the container, which is good to know if you live somewhere that experiences severe cold weather.

 Car manufacturers will specify in the owner’s manual what viscosity is compatible with their vehicles, so just make sure to match the label if you’re doing an oil change at home.

 The American Petroleum Institute issues categories for oil performance and denotes how oil manufacturers can brand products.
 Here’s an overview of common terms you’ll see that relate to the API’s standards:

-Resource conserving: This label is intended for oils in cars, vans, and light trucks that may result in overall fuel savings.
+- Resource conserving: This label is intended for oils in cars, vans, and light trucks that may result in greater fuel efficiency.

 |SP||2020 and older automotive engines|

 The API also says newer performance levels work retroactively, so an oil rated SP will work if a manufacturer calls for an SM.
 It also provides ratings for diesel engines:

 |CH-4||Diesel engines from 1998-2001|